VishalPawar1010/SpringBoot_Angular_FullStackWebApp/Documentation/backlog.md

 2. Update issues

 UI
+1. Write Readable and modular, easy to start code
-1. create / register user
+2. create / register user
-2. Beutify UI or use themes like primeNG
+3. Beutify UI or use themes like primeNG
-3. Data table and its alternatives
+4. Data table and its alternatives
-4. UI component modularization
+5. UI component modularization